JamesSkemp/words/content/post/favorite-new-to-me-music-of-2009.md

 +++
-title = "Favorite new (to me) music of 2009" summary = "I had the pleasue of purchasing a lot of music in 2009.
+title = "Favorite new (to me) music of 2009" description = "I had the pleasue of purchasing a lot of music in 2009.
 Here's a few lists of my favorites, of varying degrees, and (thankfully few) disappointments." draft = false comments = true date = "2010-01-01T11:05:00-06:00"